U.S. News Rankings

 |Ranking score and category|

 Located in Southern Florida, the University of Miami has an ideal location for students who love the outdoors.
-With popular spots like South Beach, the Florida Keys, and Everglades National Park nearby, students have plenty of opportunities for watersports, hiking, and sunbathing.
+With popular spots like South Beach, the Florida Keys and Everglades National Park nearby, students have plenty of opportunities for water sports, hiking and sunbathing.
 Downtown Miami, also near to the school, is a thriving sports and cultural center.
-On campus, more than 1,500 students are involved in approximately 30 fraternities and sororities.
-Students can also choose from more than 270 clubs and organizations to join.
+On campus, more than 2,400 students are involved in more than 30 fraternities and sororities.
+Students can also choose from more than 250 clubs and organizations to join.
 Freshmen are not required to live on campus, but many opt to live in the school’s five residential colleges.
-The communities, modeled after housing at England’s Oxford and Cambridge universities, combine living and learning with group meals, poetry readings, sports, and more.
+The communities, modeled after housing at England’s Oxford and Cambridge universities, combine living and learning with group meals, poetry readings, sports and more.
 For students who do not live in university housing, the Commuter Assistant Program pairs freshmen with an on-campus representative to help ease the transition into college.
 University of Miami Division I sports teams are known as the Hurricanes and compete in the Coastal Division of the Atlantic Coast Conference.
 The school’s mascot is Sebastian the Ibis, a species of marsh bird that is known for weathering tropical storms.

 The University of Miami is known as a research institution, and research opportunities begin at the undergraduate level.
 Annual campus events include the Canes Film Festival, which showcases student-produced movies, and Sportsfest, three days of competition between residence hall teams.
-Undergraduates are also known for upholding school spirit with traditions like the Boat Burning Ceremony held on Lake Osceolaeach Homecoming, and a Freshman Walk, in which first-year students circle the football field during a home game.
+Undergraduates are also known for upholding school spirit with traditions like the Boat Burning Ceremony held on Lake Osceola during homecoming.
 Notable alumni of the University of Miami include actor Sylvester Stallone and entertainer Gloria Estefan.

 |School mission and unique qualities (as provided by the school):|